Platonn/rxjs-time-calculator/README.md

 # TimeCalculator
-Greenfield project for learning Angular (2+) and RxJS - using obserables and timeouts to calculate time needed for my daily-routine tasks (and get know when they will be finished).
 Time is calculated live (based on observables), and with rounding to nearest quater.
+Using obserables and timeouts to calculate time needed for my daily-routine tasks (and get know when they will be finished).

 *Please note: due to deprecated angular-cli version it has problem with compiling.*